 Habitat: Montane rainforest

-The drive from Arusha to the Kilimanjaro National Park gate takes about one hour.
+The drive from Moshi to the Kilimanjaro National Park gate takes about one hour.
 The journey passes through the village of Marangu, which is located on the lower slopes of the mountain.
 Once you reach the park gate, all hikers are requested to sign in at the Park office and make their final preparations for the climb.
 Porters will be seen arranging and loading their packs, containing the food, water, cooking gas as well as most of your equipment.
 Make sure that you have all your daypack items (containing at least drinking water, your lunch pack and extra clothing) with you, as the porters ascend quicker.
 Our guides will be available to assist with any additional information or needs you might have.
 You now leave the Park gate and ascend on a cleared ridge trail through the rainforest.
 The forest, suffused with mist and dripping with beards of moss, is also where most of Kilimanjaro's animals are found.
 An alternative and more scenic parallel forest trail branches off to the left a few minutes after the gate.
 This trail follows the edge of a stream through the undergrowth and offers you the option to rejoin the main trail either after 1.5 hours of hiking, or 1 hour before Mandara hut.
 Your first night stop, Mandara hut, consists of a group of wooden A-framed huts in a forest clearing.
 Each hut features 6-8 sleeping bunks with solar-generated lighting.
 The total capacity of the camp is 60 climbers.
 Water is piped into the camp from springs above and there are flush toilets behind the main hut.
 Dinner is prepared by our cook and served in a communal dining mess.

 Day 3: